tichveik/archinstall/README.md

-/!\ In devellopement, USEAT YOUR OWN RISKS
+/!\ In devellopement, USE AT YOUR OWN RISKS

 # archinstall